opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Introduction
 ============

-The OPNFV platform is comprised of a variety of upstream components that may be deployed on your physical infrastructure.
+The OPNFV platform is comprised of a variety of upstream components that may be deployed on your infrastructure.
 A composition of components, tools and configurations is identified in OPNFV as a deployment scenario.